 • Anemia was considered as a predefined treatment-emergent adverse event (TEAE) of special interest in the A DUE study.
 A total of 20 (18.7%) patients in the OPSYNVI group experienced anemia compared with 1 (2.9%) in the macitentan and 1 (2.3%) in the tadalafil monotherapy groups.
 Anemia (n=1; 0.9%) and decreased hemoglobin levels (n=1; 0.9%) were reported as adverse events (AEs) that led to premature study treatment discontinuation in the OPSYNVI group.1,2

-• A subgroup analysis of patients from the A DUE study based on their background therapy status (treatment-naïve, prior endothelin receptor antagonist [ERA], or prior phosphodiesterase type-5 inhibitor [PDE5i]) reported the incidence of anemia and deceased hemoglobin adverse events (AEs) for patients who were treatment-naïve or previously treated with an ERA or PDE5i.3
+• A subgroup analysis of patients from the A DUE study based on their background therapy status (treatment-naïve, prior endothelin receptor antagonist [ERA], or prior phosphodiesterase type-5 inhibitor [PDE-5i]) reported the incidence of anemia and deceased hemoglobin AEs for patients who were treatment-naïve or previously treated with an ERA or PDE-5i.3

-April 28, 2023) evaluating the effect of OPSYNVI on exercise capacity (6 minute walk distance [6MWD]), N-terminal pro B-type natriuretic peptide (NT-proBNP), and its long-term safety and tolerability in patients with PAH, reported the incidence of anemia and decreased hemoglobin AEs, which are presented in the summary section below.4
+• The A DUE open-label (OL) extension (24-month OL period) evaluated the long-term effect of OPSYNVI on survival, exercise capacity, reduction of N-terminal pro B-type natriuretic peptide (NT-proBNP), hospitalizations, and safety and tolerability in patients with PAH.
+The incidence of anemia and decreased hemoglobin AEs are presented in the section below.4

 CLINICAL DATA